pyronlaboratory/pyronlaboratory/README.md

 Actively involved in training and mentoring young engineers and post-graduates, guiding them to become industry-ready professionals.

-Regularly contributes to open-source projects and developer communities, gaining recognition on platforms like GitHub and StackOverflow, with contributions reaching over 300,000 developers.
+Regularly contribute to open-source projects and developer communities, gaining recognition on platforms like GitHub and StackOverflow, with contributions reaching over 300,000 developers.

 Levelling up as an engineer 🚀 every day with ☕ and 🕒